matthew-brett/barts-setup/barts_setup.md

 * Put projector on table.
 * It should directly in front of the screen, because the projector has no horizontal keystone settings.
-You'll find this means the projector should be close be about half way between the aisle edge of the pew and the pillar.
+You'll find this means the projector should be about half way between the aisle edge of the pew and the pillar.
 * Plug VGA cable into projector.
 * Plug power cable into projector.
 * Connect power cable plug to extension lead.